 What Defines Land Ownership?

-To understand your rights after a fire, it’s important to define “land ownership” and how it differs from ownership of the structures on the property.
+To understand your rights post-fire, it’s crucial to clarify “land ownership” and how it varies from owning the buildings on the land.

 When you purchase property, you’re buying real property, which has two major components: